 Becerra reflected specifically on the history of El Salvadorians, who make up the sixth largest immigrant group in the United States.
-Diana Umana ’19, whose country of origin is El Salvador, was one of the courageous young Smithies who came out as undocumented.
-Her advice to students: critically assess academic discourse and recognize that in efforts to preserve their safety, undocumented students may not be able to speak to their experience in the classroom.
+One student participant, whose country of origin is El Salvador, offered her advice to students: critically assess academic discourse and recognize that in efforts to preserve their safety, undocumented students may not be able to speak to their experience in the classroom.

 Immigration lawyer Dan Berger gave a logistical presentation on the specific legal challenges DACA students and their families face on a national and local level.
 “When your soccer team is taking a trip to Montreal, and you can’t cross the border, what do you do?
 How do you talk to your coach?”
 Berger pointed students to the Educators for Fair Consideration website, E4FC.org, for legal information pertaining to undocumented students.
 His practical approach encouraged colleges to cultivate legal resources so that students and their families may have support and guidance on their specific approach to legal protection.

-Diana and the other two student panelists, Julieta Rendon-Mendoza ’21 and Mia Fuentes Deonate ’21, echoed Berger’s recommendation when they pushed for a “point person” on campus.
+Three students participants echoed Berger’s recommendation when they pushed for a “point person” on campus.
 This person would be a trained, up-to-date confidant and resource for undocumented Smithies.
-Mia also expressed that both Student Financial Services and Counseling Services at Smith do not effectively attend to undocumented students.
+One of these students also expressed that both Student Financial Services and Counseling Services at Smith do not effectively attend to undocumented students.

-When Julieta faced DACA revocation, she turned to Queer and Feminist studies at Smith for inspiration on a radical approach to action.
+When one of the student participants in the panel faced DACA revocation, she turned to Queer and Feminist studies at Smith for inspiration on a radical approach to action.
 OUSR gave her voice a platform.